nzhagen/bibulous/doc/getting_started.rst

 Getting started
 ===============

 For general users, all that is needed is place the main ``bibulous.py`` file into the Python path and to tell LaTeX to use Bibulous rather than BibTeX as their bibliography engine.
 For users interested in using the auxiliary command ``bibulous_authorextract.py``, this file must also be in the Python path, and must be in the same directory as the main file.
+It is also possible to tell any LaTeX front-end to use Bibulous in place of BibTeX.
+For Kile (on Linux) and WinEdt (on Windows), instructions for doing this are given below.

 Kile: replacing BibTeX with Bibulous
 ------------------------------------